Playing for your Audience; the digital vs analogue dilemma – Arlo writes

-This summer, we’re playing host to another brilliant Production Placement at Coney HQ, Janet K Howe.
-Janet has been working as an immersive/interactive director/creator for six years developing a particular interest in accessibility and the power of play, and is currently investigating Coney’s practice as part of an MA course.
+This summer, we’re playing host to another brilliant Production Placement at Coney HQ, Arlo Howard.
+Arlo has been working as an immersive/interactive director/creator for six years developing a particular interest in accessibility and the power of play, and is currently investigating Coney’s practice as part of an MA course.

-To tell you more about their experience with Coney so far, we’ll let Janet take it away:
+To tell you more about their experience with Coney so far, we’ll let Arlo take it away:

 I have spent the past few months doing a production placement at Coney and have learned so much from my time.
 There are many things I would want to share but I’ve been asked to write a blog, not a book.
 One point that I have found most influential is the way Coney approaches the digital vs analog question.